Sandwell Priory: Indiscipline and decline

-In 1324, the newly elected Richard de Eselberg sought to establish his authority with support from Roger Northburgh, a vigorous, reforming the Bishop of Coventry and Lichfield.
+In 1324, the newly elected Richard de Eselberg sought to establish his authority with support from Roger Northburgh, a vigorous, reforming Bishop of Coventry and Lichfield.
 Northburgh wrote to the monks personally, urging obedience to the prior and denouncing one of the community for wandering about in secular dress.
 About the same time, he excommunicated on behalf of the priory a group of laymen who had been removing or sequestering its property.
 In 1339 a letter from the Papal Curia in Avignon referred to Robert Ingheram, a monk of Sandwell, who had apparently left his order and wished to be reconciled.

 However, priors were sometimes themselves in serious trouble.
 In 1341 the prior Richard le Warde intervened in a dispute at Tettenhall, where there was conflict over the status of the College of St Michael as a royal chapel.
 The dean had made an appointment in the regular way of Louis de Cherleton as prebendary of Codsall.
 It was then alleged that the Pope, with the support of other ecclesiastical authorities, was contesting the appointment and sought to impose a different candidate through papal provision.
-Edward III, forbade any further proceedings against Cherleton on 8 March 1341 and again on 10 May.
+Edward III forbade any further proceedings against Cherleton on 8 March 1341 and again on 10 May.
 On 10 October Prior Richard and his chaplain Edmund were included in a list of those planning to remove Cherleton in contravention of the king's earlier decrees.
 The arrest of all of them was ordered.
 They failed to appear before the King's Bench in Stafford and the Sheriff was ordered to attach the prior and arrest the others to appear in Hilary term of the following year.
 It seems that again nothing happened and the cases were then postponed again to the Trinity term.
 This time Roger Northburgh, the Bishop of Coventry and Lichfield appeared in court as a defendant and the matter was again put off until the Michaelmas term.
 What became of the cases against the prior and his priest is unknown but the king ultimately got his way.

 The Black Death seems to have brought the priory to a particularly low ebb.
 When Prior Richard le Warde died in 1349, Nicholas de Cumpton had to be appointed in his place as he was the only other monk in the community.
 In 1354 the ageing Bishop Northburgh wrote denouncing poor property and financial management: the priory had neglected woodland and fences and let land on leases that were too long.
 In 1361, when Prior William del Ree died, there was again only one other monk, Henry of Kidderminster, who became the new prior.